SpotHero Spring Picks: 9 Things to Do in Chicago This Spring

 Green City Market – Outdoor Market in Lincoln Park

-Date: The outdoor season operates rain or shine April—October, every Wednesday and Saturday, from 7 a.m.-1 p.m.
+Date: The outdoor season operates rain or shine every Saturday from April – November, and every Wednesday from May – October, from 7:00 a.m. – 1:00 p.m.

 Details: The Green City Market in Lincoln Park is Chicago’s largest and first year-round farmers market.
 It offers sustainably grown food and connects farmers and local producers with chefs and the greater Chicago community.
 Crowds form quickly so get there early for the best selection!